 After joining the club and paying the appropriate fees, you will be presented with a swipe card.
 This will enable you to buy drink at discounted prices.
 You simply present the card to the bar staff with a sum of money, which will be registered on the card.
 When purchasing food or drink, present the card and you will be issued with a receipt that will tell you how much is left on the card.

 GOLF CLUB SAFEGUARDING AND CHILD PROTECTION POLICY

-Trentham Golf Club has considered its responsibilities to the children participating in golf at our premises and within our club very carefully, and has produced the following Safeguarding and Child Protection Policy and underpinning procedures in order to set out the standards we wish to uphold in providing activities for children and safeguarding the welfare of children in our care.
+Trentham Golf Club has been awarded Golfmark status and has considered its responsibilities to the children participating in golf on our premises and within our club very carefully, and has produced the following Safeguarding and Child Protection Policy, underpinning procedures to uphold the welfare of our junior members.

 Trentham Golf Club affiliates to England Golf, and our professional coaching staff are members of the Professional Golfers’ Association.
 The Club recognises the policies of these Governing Bodies, as set in out at www.childreningolf.org/aboutus/roles-responsibilities